D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Experiments

-\subsection{Evaluation protocol}
+\subsection{Evaluation Protocol}

-\paragraph*{Dataset.}The garment geometry and body poses are normalized according to the current global rotation and translation for each frame.
+\paragraph*{Dataset.}The garment geometry and body poses are normalized according to the current body global rotation and translation for each frame.
 The template $\mathcal{T}$ is the mean geometry of the normalized dataset.
-Thanks to the $uv$ parametrization, \our{} is agnostic to vertex density enabling training using a template of $5K$ faces and evaluating on a subdivided version of $20K$ faces.
-We compute its $uv$ parametrization using OptCuts~\cite{optcuts} which jointly minimizes the distortion and the seam lengths, limiting under-sampling and discontinuities induced by seams.
-The geometric displacements are embedded in a 512$\times$512 image.
+We compute its $uv$ parametrization using OptCuts~\citep{optcuts} which jointly minimizes the distortion and the seam lengths, limiting under-sampling and discontinuities induced by seams.

-We keep $3$ motions from AMASS unseen during training for testing, namely ``\textit{C19-runtohoptowalk}'', ``\textit{B16-walkturnchangedirection}'' and ``\textit{B17-walktohoptowalk1}'', and combine them with $3$ variations of body shape and cloth material.
-Note that this test set only comprises data with a combination of unseen motion, unseen body shape and unseen cloth material, which allows to evaluate how well models generalize.
+We take $3$ motions from the training dataset with corresponding variations of body shape and cloth material and change each factor at a time to an unseen value.
+For the body motion factor we use $3$ unseen motions, namely ``\textit{C19-runtohoptowalk}'', ``\textit{B16-walkturnchangedirection}'' and ``\textit{B17-walktohoptowalk1}''.
+This results in $3$ test sets for unseen materials, body motions and body shapes, which allows to assess how well models generalize for each factor independently.
+We also build a challenging test set with all combinations of unseen factors.
 We randomly leave out $5\%$ of the remaining training data for evaluation purposes.

-\paragraph*{Metrics.} We quantitatively compare the simulated results over our test set using 3 metrics, namely cloth-body penetration, Chamfer distance and curvature error.
-These metrics are defined as follows.

-Cloth-body penetration measures the amount of clothing predicted inside the body, and is defined as the percentage of cloth vertices inside the body.
-Larger values indicate physically implausible clothing or simulation failure, making it a critical validity criterion.

-We use the standard Chamfer distance (CD) to assess the similarity of the generated garments to the ground truth.
-CD ignores density variations between the compared results where vertex distance is not applicable, but fails to capture wrinkling.